 The marine cranking amp (MCA), or just cranking amp (CA), rating found on a battery's label measures a battery's starting power.
 And if you're using a newer model outboard with sophisticated computers, pumps and sensors that don't take kindly to being underpowered, you certainly don't want to scrimp on starting power.
 Check your engine's manual for its recommended MCA/CA rating before shopping for a battery, and always choose a battery with a rating equal to or greater than the recommended value.

 Trolling motors and other accessories sip power at a slower rate for extended periods.
 Batteries that power them usually aren't recharged until the end of the day.
-These deep discharges are hard on battery plates, so deep-cycle batteries have fewer yet thicker lead plates than cranking batteries and are built to withstand deep cycling.
+These deep discharges are hard on battery plates, so a deep-cycle battery like the Bass Pro Shops XPS 12-Volt Deep Cycle Marine Battery have fewer yet thicker lead plates than cranking batteries and are built to withstand deep cycling.